 13 Boren Scholars

 - The University of Alabama was recently named one of the top doctoral research universities in the United States by achieving Doctoral Universities–Very High Research Activity status.
 This is the nation’s highest level of research activity for institutions granting doctoral degrees.

 - UA is a leader among public universities nationwide in the number of National Merit Scholars with more than 500 currently enrolled.

 - University of Alabama students continue to win prestigious national awards.
-Fifty-three UA students have been named Goldwater Scholars, including two in 2018.
+Fifty-six UA students have been named Goldwater Scholars, including two in 2018.
 The University of Alabama has produced a total of 15 Rhodes Scholars, 16 Truman Scholars, 33 Hollings Scholars and 13 Boren Scholars.

 - Fifteen University of Alabama alumni and students won Fulbright awards for 2018-19.